Stay up-to date with JAM News

 - Valid ID proof

-- Enter the login credentials such as enrolment ID or email ID and password.
+- Type in the login credentials - enrolment ID or email ID and password.

-- Type the given captcha and solve the arithmetic expression.
+- Enter the captcha given and evaluate the arithmetic expression.

-- The result will appear on the screen.
+- The result will be displayed on the screen.

 Mode of Counselling: Online